paulh002/sdrberry/README.md

 ## Install and compile with cmake
-Download the repository in pi home directory
+Download the install file in pi home directory (there are install files for different SDR's)
 ```
 wget https://raw.githubusercontent.com/paulh002/sdrberry/master/install/install.sh
 chmod +x install.sh